Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Besides "normal" burst operation, you can use Burst in unusual ways.
 See Jitter-Free Square Waves - Burst Method under Square Wave for a way to create ultra-low-frequency square and sine waves with high frequency resolution.
 Creating Complex Arb Waves and Creating Rectified-Wave Arbs discuss some additional alternative uses.

 Note that Daqarta also includes an overall "burst"-type option that smoothly fades the output up when the Generator is toggled on, and back down when toggled off, at the rate you specify.
-See Generator Fade Up/Down for details, including macros to fade the output down or up at arbitrary times and rates while running.
+See Generator Fade Up/Down for details, including macros to fade the output down or up at arbitrary times and rates while running, and a simple single-burst generator.

 See also Burst Button, Basic Burst Operation, Modulating Burst Values, Burst Controls, Waveform Stream Controls, Burst Application: Auditory Evoked Responses, Burst Rise/Fall vs. Spectral Width, Fundamental Time - Frequency Domain Concepts